Discover and assess on-premises VMware VMs for migration to Azure

 In Specify migration project, specify the Azure Migrate project ID and key that you copied from the portal.
 If didn't copy them, open the Azure portal from the collector VM.
 In the project Overview page, click Discover Machines, and copy the values.

-- In View collection progress, monitor discovery, and check that metadata collected from the VMs is in scope.
-The collector provides an approximate discovery time.
-Learn more about what data is collected by the Azure Migrate collector.
+- In View collection progress, monitor discovery status.
+Learn more](https://docs.microsoft.com/azure/migrate/concepts-collector#what-data-is-collected) about what data is collected by the Azure Migrate collector.

 Verify VMs in the portal

-Discovery time depends on how many VMs you are discovering.
-Typically, for 100 VMs, after the collector finishes running it takes around an hour for discovery to finish.
+For one-time discovery, the discovery time depends on how many VMs you are discovering.
+Typically, for 100 VMs, after the collector finishes running, it takes around an hour for configuration and performance data collection to complete.
+You can create assessments (both performance-based and as on-premises assessments) immediately after the discovery is done.

-- In the Migration Planner project, click Manage > Machines.
+- In the migration project, click Manage > Machines.

 - Check that the VMs you want to discover appear in the portal.